GeoscienceAustralia/sira/README.md

     $ cd desktop    # if cd desktop/sifra

+The code needs a setup file for configuring the model and simulation scenario.
+It can be in any of three formats: `ini`, `conf`, or `json`.
+The code first converts any setup file to json first before running.

-Run the `sifra` code as following, supplying with the requisite configuration
+To run the code: move into the root directory of `sifra` code, and use the following commmand format, supplying with the requisite configuration file.
-file:

-    $ python sifra -f config_file.conf
+    $ python sifra -s simulation_setup/scenario_ss_330kv.ini

 Sample configuration files are located in sifra\simulation_setup